 Scooping the sand massage technique

 Scooping the sand is another massage technique to soothe and calm colicky babies.
 Using a massage oil (always check this is a baby-friendly oil before you begin), scoop your hands down your baby’s tummy (the soft part located underneath their ribs) towards the bowel as demonstrated in the video.
 Repeat this movement six times to reap maximum benefit.
 It’s perfectly normal to hear your baby pass wind as you do this it means it is working!
 Doing this gentle massage technique regularly helps keep gas moving out of the body and eases any discomfort in your baby’s tummy.

 Round the clock massage technique

-Around the Clock is one of many massage techniques that can help soothe and calm a colicky baby.
+Round the Clock is one of many massage techniques that can help soothe and calm a colicky baby.
 Like the Sun and Moon technique, you’ll need to imagine your baby’s tummy as a clock face.
-This time divide into quadrants (12-3, 3-6 and so on) and spend fifteen seconds massaging each of the four quadrants with a baby friendly massage oil.
-Work around the bowel and do this complete routine approximately 3 times to help move and eliminate the gas from your baby’s tummy.
+This time divide into quadrants (12-3, 3-6 and so on) and spend fifteen seconds massaging each of the four quadrants with a baby-friendly massage oil.
+Work around the bowel and do this complete routine approximately 3 times to help move and eliminate the air from your baby’s tummy.
 After this, try to bring your baby’s knees up to their chest to finish the technique.